boyter/boyter.org/content/posts/2013-12-06-quora-answer-writing-search-engine.md

   - Tip

 ---
-The following I posted on Quora in response to the question [&#8220;I am planning to make a small scale search engine on my local system, but I don&#8217;t know from where to start?&#8221;][1].
-It&#8217;s a reasonable answer so like my [Mahalo][2] one I thought I would make a copy for myself.
+The following I posted on Quora in response to the question ["I am planning to make a small scale search engine on my local system, but I don't know from where to start?"][1].
+It's a reasonable answer so like my [Mahalo][2] one I thought I would make a copy for myself.

 I agree with Wolf Garbe and that you are better off in your case starting with existing technologies, have a look at <a class="external_link" href="http://yacy.net/" target="_blank" rel="nofollow">http://yacy.net/</a> and SphinxSearch as well.
 However if you are doing this to learn and not just deliver a product I can provide a few links for you.